After reading this article, you’ll able to:

 assign D = X ^ Y; assign B = ~X & Y;

-The equations, as formed by the truth table, are replicated here in dataflow modelling.
+The equations, as formed by the truth table, are replicated here in dataflow modeling.
 We assign to the output difference (D) the xor operated on the two inputs X and Y. Borrow bit (B) is also assigned the and operation of x’ with y.
 Then we write:

 to end this module.